rvadym/languages/README.md

     }

 You can also change look of switcher.
-Extend your own switcher View from x_ls\View_LanguageSwitcher and change template and method showSwitcher() .
+Extend your own switcher View from rvadym\language_switcher\View_LanguageSwitcher and change template and method showSwitcher() .

 To set redirect to homepage after language changing set parameter to_same_page to false.